maehara-keisuke/modded-ubuntu/README.md

   - `bash gui.sh`

 - **You have to note your VNC password !!**
+  - You should also set view-only password
+  - If you missed that, type `vncpasswd` to retry

 - Type the following commands to install ROS2 Foxy Desktop